Azure/maximo/README.md

 ##### Step 3b.b: Set up BAS

 For BAS you need an API key and the BAS endpoint (public endpoint).
 Grab both with the scripts above and enter below.
 Hit confirm on the certificate and then save.

+> ❗ **IMPORTANT** BAS requires both certificates loaded to proceed.
+Make sure you add both the wildcard and the TLS cert for the ingress-operator

 ![BAS configuration](docs/images/maximo-setup-bascfg.png)